03.What to look for

 Not all cars are made equal so it’s important to consider the safety features

 available when you’re looking for your next car.
 Some features will help you to avoid a crash while others will help to protect you in the event of one.

 Crash avoidance features

 - Electronic Stability Control (ESC) detects car instability, oversteering and understeering, and puts the vehicle back on course by braking individual wheels and reducing engine torque.
-Since ANCAP made ESC a mandatory requirement in 2008 for vehicles to achieve the five-star rating, many manufacturers have since installed this feature as standard to receive the height safety scores.
+Since ANCAP made ESC a mandatory requirement in 2008 for vehicles to achieve the five-star rating, many manufacturers have since installed this feature as standard to receive the highest safety score.
 ESC can also be referred to as Electronic Stability Program (ESP), Dynamic Stability Control (DSC), Active Stability Control (ASC) or Vehicle Stability Control (VSC).

 - Anti-lock Braking Systems (ABS) prevents the wheels from locking up as brake pressure is applied suddenly – often in an emergency or short stopping distance situation.
 It allows the driver to steer and gain control of the car without skidding or spinning out of control.
 ABS works together with ESC to provide greater control of the vehicle and helps to reduce the chance of crashing.

 - Electronic Brake-force Distribution (EBD) helps to balance braking forces between the front and rear wheels.
 It varies the amount of force which is applied to individual brakes, taking into account road conditions, speed, load, and other factors.